Southport Offshore Rescue Trust

-Southport Offshore Rescue Trust (SORT) is the registered charity that runs the Southport Independent Lifeboat, a marine and land based search and rescue organisation on the Sefton coastline.
+Southport Offshore Rescue Trust (SORT) is the registered charity that runs the Southport Lifeboat, an independent marine and land based search and rescue organisation on the Sefton coastline.

 Independent of the RNLI, the Trust relies on donations and fundraising to support itself to provide a first class life saving service in an area of coast and water covering between the River Mersey to the River Ribble, and up to 25 mi offshore, including Southport Marine Lake.

 It is one of many Independent lifeboats in Britain and Ireland not supported by the RNLI.

-The Southport Lifeboat have helped in the safe return of over 250 people since being formed in 1988, and aim to give the crew the best equipment possible to help save lives on the coastline.
+The Southport Lifeboat have helped in the safe return of over 400 people since being formed in 1988, and aim to give the crew the best equipment possible to help save lives on the coastline.

-The crew currently operate two lifeboats, three ATV quad bikes, Drones, mud rescue equipment and a land based search team from the old RNLI boathouse, built in 1886, and are trained to deal with a wide range of incidents.
+The crew currently operate two lifeboats, three ATV quad bikes, Drones, mud rescue equipment and a land based search team.

-The Southport Offshore Rescue Trust has declared facility status with UK Coastguard.
+The Southport Offshore Rescue Trust has declared facility status for its Lifeboats, Quads and Mud Rescue with UK Coastguard.

 In January 2022, the new Southport Lifeboat Station became operational and the old lifeboat house was closed.

 History

+For a detailed history of the Southport Lifeboat service, please visit Southport Lifeboat Station.

-Early History
+Early history

-Southport Lifeboat has a proud and dramatic history, the earliest service, crewed and organised by local fishermen, was saving lives 20 years before the formation of the RNLI.
+Southport Lifeboat has a proud and dramatic history, the earliest service, crewed and organised by local fishermen, was established in 1812 by the Southport Lifeboat Society, operating until 1817.

+The Southport Marine Fund, established in 1816 was established by the exertions of the Rev. Gilbert Ford, Rector.”
+The fund made awards to fishermen “for saving lives and property in the case of shipwreck and to give assistance to vessels in distress.”
+A reward was offered for every life saved or vessel assisted:

+£2.10s to the first boat reaching the vessel, £2 to the second and £1 1s to the third.

-A lifeboat station was established in Southport in 1840.
+A lifeboat station was re-established in Southport in 1840 by the Liverpool Dock Trust.

 RNLI in Southport and the Mexico Disaster

-December 1886 saw the worst ever lifeboat disaster in British history, the Southport and St Anne's lifeboats disaster or the Mexico Disaster.
+Management of the Southport lifeboat station was taken over by the Royal National Lifeboat Institution (RNLI) in 1860.